 I remembered watching Sir David Attenborough at Glastonbury Festival last year on tv, with my youngest.
 We really enjoyed Dave (the grime artist and the Attenborough!) and Stormzy (who totally nailed it).
 Stormy & Dave “dropping” plastic were used as the campaign hook, as the Glastonbury 2019 other big news was that they also managed to drop single use plastic.

 Recycling plastic is not the way forward.
 Plastic is not a cost effective material to recycle.
 When it is recycled it is more often than not spun into synthetic fibres.
 Moreover the resulting fabric/textiles will never biodegrade.
 That dodgy fleece is with you forever.

 Campaign concept and creation

-Stormzy and going plastic free made a good campaign hook and I did some loose illustrations to lighten the overall vibe.
-The application form was then designed so that it was simple to fill in.
+Loose hand drawn “innocent-like” illustrations lightened the overall vibe.
+The application form was designed so that it was very simple to fill in.

 Once approved the content was output as direct mail, social media content and as press releases.

 The direct mail was produced as a four page postcard which was printed onto a heavy weight recycled stock to make it “feel” important, whilst the social media content was output through the Wildlife Trust facebook and twitter feeds.